COVID-19 Guidance and FAQ

 COVID-19 Updates and Guidance

-Following the latest COVID-19 announcement, we will be closed until the end of February at the earliest.
+Following the latest COVID-19 announcement, we will be reopen on the 27th April.

-Tickets for future events are available, and our online Skate Shop is always open!
+Tickets are now available, and our online Skate Shop is still open!

 We recommend following us on Facebook and Instagram to get up-to-date with any changes.

-Our opening hours will vary according to which tier we’re in, in line with guidelines from the Scottish Government.
-Here’s what you can expect from us depending on the tier:
+Our opening hours will vary according to which Level we’re in, in line with guidelines from the Scottish Government.
+Here’s what you can expect from us:

 Rink completely closed, with no sessions going ahead.

 Family discos and junior lessons can go ahead for ages 4-17 only, with masks, social distancing, and increased hygiene measures in place.
-Over-18s can spectate and hang out at the cafe, but cannot skate.
+If you’re 18 or over, you can support your child on the rink while wearing your shoes, and you’re welcome to hang out and watch from our cafe – you just can’t skate (yet!)

 We split the days into two-hour sessions – you get 1.5 hours skating time, with 15 minutes either side to safely get in and out of the venue.